Course - Introduction to Data Privacy - IMT4217

 Further on evaluation

-Re-sit exam will be written except when the number of students is too low (might be changed to oral).
-Re-sit exam (august).
+Re-sit exam, generally held in august, will written except when the number of students is too low (might be changed to oral).
 Beyond that, the entire class must be repeated provided it is offered.

 Specific conditions